rcsb/mmtf/spec.md

 *Required field*

-*Type*: [Binary](#types) data that is interpreted as an array of 32-bit signed integers.
+*Type*: [Binary](#types) data that decodes into an array of 32-bit signed integers.

-*Decoding*: First, run-length decode the input array of 32-bit signed integers into a second array of 32-bit signed integers.
-Finally apply delta decoding to the second array, which can be done in-place, to create the output array of 32-bit signed integers.

 *Description*: List of group (residue) numbers.
 One entry for each group/residue.

 *Example*:

+Using the 'Run-length encoded 32-bit signed integer array' encoding strategy (type 7).

 Starting with the array of 32-bit signed integers: